jeffreykegler/old_kollos/notes/misc/strand.md

 we assume that we have stopped the suffix parse at a point called the split point.
-We assume that, at the split point, the parse has not failed.
+We assume that, at the split point, the parse has not failed or succeeded.
 This implies that there is at least one medial Earley item at the split point.